uxlfoundation/oneapi-construction-kit/doc/source/cl/icd-loader.rst

       $ OCL_ICD_FILENAMES=/path/to/libCL.so /path/to/UnitCL

-ComputeAorta also supports the creation of ``.icd`` files which are output to ``<build>/share/OpenCL/vendors`` and can be read by the `OpenCL ICD Loader`_ to populate the list of OpenCL drivers for an application to choose from.
+oneAPI Construction Kit also supports the creation of ``.icd`` files which are output to ``<build>/share/OpenCL/vendors`` and can be read by the `OpenCL ICD Loader`_ to populate the list of OpenCL drivers for an application to choose from.

 .. envvar:: OCL_ICD_VENDORS